soupi/learn-haskell-blog-generator/src/07-environment.md

 txtsToRenderedHtml :: [(FilePath, String)] -> Reader Env [(FilePath, String)]
 ```

-Now that our code uses `Reader`, we have to accommodate that in the way we write our function:
+Now that our code uses `Reader`, we have to accommodate that in the way we write our functions.

 Before: